 This is an issue that really divides new mothers.
 I am equally likely to hear “This amazing midwife came and took my baby away for a bottle of formula so that I could sleep” versus “I can’t believe it!
 The midwife gave my baby formula without asking me!
 She has ruined my chances of breastfeeding because now my baby will be confused and I wanted to exclusively breastfeed!”

 There are a few things to unpick here.
+First, nobody should give formula without your consent.
+This would be unethical and needs to be followed up with your healthcare provider.
 Most midwives know that a new baby generally does not need formula unless medically indicated.
 This could be, for example, when baby has low blood sugar (perhaps when mum has diabetes), baby is jaundiced, baby is clearly really hungry and the mother is too unwell to feed, when the mother does not have sufficient colostrum right now e.g. has lost more than average blood at birth or has retained placental fragments.
 In these situations it will be essential for the baby to have food.
 If no mother or donor milk is available, this has to be infant formula.
 In the vast majority of cases, it is absolutely the right thing to give baby formula from a bottle and then get back to part or exclusive breastfeeding when everything is alright again.
 In the meantime, if the mother is well enough, unrestricted skin to skin and breastfeeding or expressing will help to build the mother’s milk supply as much as possible.
 If the mother is too unwell to do this, then her recovery has priority while her baby is fed with formula.

 Some mothers are worried about their baby becoming confused by an artificial teat rather than a nipple.
 I have looked at the latest research on this, and it is inconclusive.
 A new baby’s ability and willingness to suck on either a teat or a nipple is likely to be influenced by a huge range of factors, including but not limited to: